 Something I find *lovely* about this recipe is that it makes 6 bagels.
 Because bagels are not the greatest after a day or two, it’s wonderful to have a recipe that makes a smaller batch.
 But yes, you can freeze these bad boys if you know you won’t consume them immediately.
 I would suggest slicing them before freezing so it makes toasting extra easy.

 Another lovely fact about this recipe is that it is naturally vegan.
 Plus, the "cream cheese" you see me spreading over the bagels in the photo above is actually this amazing vegan french herb garlic cheese.
-It's a pantry staple for me.
+I'll be real with you - that spread is a pantry staple for me.

 Also, I mention this in the recipe but seriously...add the baking soda in increments to the boiling water and make sure you're stirring!
 A mass boil over is a wild mess to clean up.
 You have been warned.